AntonBozhinov/dockerize/README.md

-# Docko
+# Dockerizer

-Docko is a ruby gem for generating applications inside docker containers with docker-compose.
+Dockerizer is a ruby gem for generating applications inside docker containers with docker-compose.

 ## Installation